mouneeshwarip/The-Nomad-s-Blog/README.md

 1. View a paginated list of posts so that I can easily browse and choose which post to read.
 2. Click on a post to read the full text.
-3. Create and register an account so that I can comment on posts and write my own travel stories.
+3. Create and register an account so that I can comment on posts and Like the Posts.
 4. View comments on individual posts to read the ongoing conversation.
 5. Click on the About link to learn more about the site.
 6. Choose between different categories to view posts in the category that interests me the most.